MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

    - Chose appropriate `data types` for accurate storage and manipulation of data.
    - Enforced `NOT NULL` constraints on relevant columns to ensure data completeness and prevent the insertion of null values.

+ 5. **Feature Engineering**
+   - I have created a new column called `month` to extract the transaction's corresponding month of the year (January, February, March, etc.).
+This additional data will be instrumental in identifying the months with the highest sales and profitability.

 ## Exploratory Data Analysis (EDA):